Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 Some valid reasons that may be covered by emergency MPO are as follows ( knock on wood):

-- Families affected by sudden natural catastrophe at home (earthquake, typhoons, floods, etc.)
+• Families affected by sudden natural catastrophes at home (earthquakes, typhoons, floods, etc.)

-- Your wife’s bank account got hacked and all the money is stolen.
+• Your wife’s bank account got hacked and all the money was stolen.

-Almost every time when a Filipino crew signs off, his fellow shipmates usually ask for a favor of sending an extra cash to his wife, family, friend or relatives.
+Almost every time a Filipino crew signs off, his fellow shipmates usually ask for a favor of sending extra cash to his wife, family, friend, or relatives.

 He gives his money to the Offsigning crew.
-When he gets to the Philippines, he has the option for a meet up with the receiver or send it to his bank accounts or any local remittances.
+When he gets to the Philippines, he has the option to meet up with the receiver or send it to his bank accounts or any local remittances.

-This is usually planned and agreed when the offsigner is still on board with a rumor of him going home on the next port.
+This is usually planned and agreed upon when the off-signer is still on board with a rumor of him going home on the next port.

 We know that this method requires an extreme amount of trust.
 However, it also has some drawbacks.